-Why Index Fund Investing Isn’t So Simple, Especially for Ultra High Net Worth Investors
+Why Index Investing Isn’t So Simple, Especially for Ultra High Net Worth Investors

 The short answer is: Nothing is that simple.
 Index fund investing is no different.

-For a more in-depth exploration, let’s look at some questions and principles related to index fund investing that expose some of the underlying complexity, as well as the inadequacy of assuming you can just use index funds and ETFs and simply ‘set it and forget it.’
+For a more in-depth exploration, let’s look at some questions and principles related to index fund investing that expose some of the underlying complexity, as well as the inadequacy of assuming you can use index funds and exchange-traded funds (ETFs) and ‘set it and forget it.’

 Index Fund Diversity – Not All Indexes Are Created Equal